-How to Prevent Condensation & Damp in Your Mobile Home
+How to Stop Condensation and Damp in Your Mobile Home

 Condensation is an issue faced by all types of homeowners, whether you’re living in a residential static caravan or a traditional brick and mortar property.
 In brick and mortar properties, the main concern regarding condensation is that it will keep a surface wet enough for the problem to escalate into damp.
 Damp looks ugly and can lead to black mould or if the surface is wooden, cause rotting, fungal growth and structural instability.